Gender Incongruence and Gender Dysphoria

 For transgender people assigned female at birth, surgery involves removal of the breasts (mastectomy) and sometimes the internal reproductive organs (uterus and ovaries), closure of the vagina, and creation of an artificial penis and usually a scrotum.
 Results of female-to-male surgery are often less satisfactory than male-to-female surgery in terms of appearance and function, possibly explaining why fewer transgender men request gender-affirming surgery.
 Also, complications, mainly urinary problems, are common.
 But techniques for female-to-male surgery continue to improve, and more people are requesting surgery.

 Many people who have gender-affirming surgery are able to have satisfactory sexual relations.
-The ability to achieve orgasm is often retained after surgery, and some people report feeling comfortable sexually for the first time.
+After surgery, the ability to achieve orgasm is often retained, and some people report feeling comfortable sexually for the first time.
 However, few people endure gender-affirming surgery for the sole purpose of being able to function sexually as the opposite sex.
 Confirmation of their inner sense of gender identity is usually the motivation.

 More Information